-Table 2 highlights how the Council returned a net surplus for the year of £11.600m within the General Fund services.
-This demonstrated management efficiencies and additional income received to deal with Covid pressures.
-In addition, the decision to increase Council Tax by 3.95% protected Council services with in-year collection rates decreasing marginally to 96.69%.
-Table 2 helps the Council to "tell the story" of the Annual Accounts as a number of presentational changes now required by the 2020/21 Local Authority Code of Practice means that this is increasingly difficult.
+Table 2 highlights how the Council returned a net deficit for the year of £0.468m within the General Fund services.
+This demonstrated the effects of the loans fund change and the benefits of the Council's efforts to reduce financial pressures through the delivery of Organisational Transformation and associated budget reduction strategies.
+In addition, the decision to increase Council Tax by 3% protected Council services with in-year collection rates increasing marginally to 97.02%.
+Table 2 helps the Council to "tell the story" of the Annual Accounts as a number of presentational changes are now required as the 2019/20 Local Authority Code of Practice means that this is increasingly difficult.
 This table now shows the variation between what is reported through the Council's Service Committees and the requirements of the Expenditure and Funding Analysis in Note 1 of these Annual Accounts.